synxty/idea/world.md

 ### Roles

 A **Character**’s **Role** is a natural extension of their innate traits, attributes, and overall essence, including their physical appearance.
 While each **Character** begins their journey as a **Rogue**, their specific combination of natural talents often inclines them toward a certain path, hinting at the **Role** they are likely to embody as they progress.
+These roles not only define a **Character**’s function in battle but also shape their reputation and interactions within the world of **Univium**.

-When a **Character** enrolls in a **House of Mastery** as a **Prospect**, they begin to refine and specialize these inherent qualities.
+Upon enrolling in a **House of Mastery** as a **Prospect**, a **Character** begins to cultivate and sharpen their inherent qualities, channeling them toward a specific path.
 This process further enhances their physical traits, adapting their appearance to better fit their evolving **Role**.
 Through rigorous training and focused development, they fully embrace their **Role**, mastering the skills that resonate with their nature.
 This progression ensures that each **Character** becomes a unique and essential part of the world, contributing their distinctive strengths and visual presence to the ever-evolving narrative of **Univium**.

 A more detailed explanation of the **Houses of Mastery**, where this crucial transformation takes place, will be provided in a later section, highlighting their unique purpose in guiding each **Character** toward their ultimate potential.

+#### Assassins

+**Assassins** are agile and elusive, specializing in stealth, speed, and precision strikes.
+Their appearance is often sleek and streamlined, with features that allow them to move swiftly and silently, such as lightweight armor, muted colors, and sharp, focused eyes. **Assassins** excel at exploiting weaknesses and delivering lethal blows, often from the shadows or in rapid, close-quarters combat.
+They are the masters of ambushes and quick eliminations, using agility and cunning to outmaneuver their opponents.

+#### Healers

+**Healers** embody the essence of restoration and transformation, employing a wide range of methods to maintain their team’s vitality and resilience.
+Their appearance reflects this diversity, with some exuding a calm, nurturing presence, while others project a more intense and enigmatic aura.
+Whether through energies that gently mend wounds and bolster strength or through hidden, forbidden practices that draw upon deeper, arcane forces, **Healers** are crucial for sustaining their allies in the heat of battle, adapting their methods to meet any challenge.

+#### Paladins

+**Paladins** are the stalwart defenders of their teams, combining resilience and offensive prowess.
+Their appearance reflects their role as protectors, often characterized by robust armor, strong builds, and a commanding presence. **Paladins** are known for their unwavering courage and ability to absorb damage, shield their allies, and deliver powerful strikes against their foes.
+They stand as a barrier between their team and danger, using both defense and offense to control the battlefield.

+#### Rangers

+**Rangers** are masters of ranged combat, utilizing their keen senses, agility, and precision to strike from a distance.
+Their appearance often includes features that enhance their connection to the environment, such as sharp eyesight, camouflage patterns, or lightweight gear that allows for quick movement. **Rangers** excel in archery, marksmanship, and tactical positioning, making them ideal for harassing enemies, scouting, and maintaining control over the battlefield from afar.

+#### Strategists

+**Strategists** are the tactical masterminds, guiding their teams with insight and foresight.
+Their appearance is often marked by a thoughtful demeanor, sharp eyes, and symbols of wisdom, such as books, maps, or other tools of knowledge. **Strategists** are adept at analyzing the flow of battle, predicting enemy movements, and coordinating their team’s actions to maximize effectiveness.
+They provide essential guidance, utilizing their intelligence and strategic acumen to turn the tide of combat.

+#### Titans

+**Titans** are the colossuses of the battlefield, known for their immense strength, imposing statures, and unyielding resilience.
+Their appearance is often characterized by large, muscular builds and formidable armor. **Titans** excel in close-quarters combat, using their raw power to break through enemy lines, create openings for their teammates, and endure substantial damage.
+They are the unstoppable force, advancing with relentless determination and brute strength.

 ## Synxty: The heart of Univium